Frequently Asked Questions

 Where are programs held?

-Hawthorne-Feather Airpark in Deering, NH.
-Directions, as well as a minor release form and a confirmation letter that explains the day, will be sent to you when you register.
+New England Dragway in Epping, NH and Parlin Field in Newport, NH.
+Directions, as well as a minor release form and a confirmation letter that explains the day, will be sent to you a week before the date of the program you registered for.

 What are the class hours?